 On December 4, 26-year-old Luigi Mangione allegedly shot and killed UnitedHealthcare CEO Brian Thompson outside a Manhattan hotel.
 Mangione now faces federal charges including first-degree murder, which could make him eligible for the death penalty.

-According to a federal complaint, Mangione’s notebook, recovered by authorities, revealed his deep-seated frustration with the healthcare industry.
-He wrote, “The target is insurance” because “it checks every box,” exposing his motive to attack what he viewed as a deeply flawed system.
+According to a federal complaint, Mangione’s notebook, recovered by authorities, revealed his frustration with the healthcare industry.
+He wrote, “The target is insurance” because “it checks every box,” exposing his possible motive to attack what he viewed as a deeply flawed system.

 The public response to Mangione’s case has been polarizing.
 While many expressed shock and condemnation, a surprising number of people have taken to social media in support of him.
-Memes, hashtags, and even merchandise that glorify his actions have inundated social media platforms.
+Memes, hashtags, and even merchandise that glorify his actions have flooded social media platforms.

 “Violence begets violence”

-Unjust healthcare laws and practices epitomize what author Rob Nixon termed “slow violence”: “violence that occurs gradually and out of sight,” through systemic issues that inflict long-term damage on individuals and communities.
-The U.S. healthcare system embodies this concept.
-Rising costs, inadequate coverage, and bureaucratic barriers all contribute to an ongoing crisis that denies access to care for some or complicates the healthcare process for others.
+Unjust healthcare laws and practices reflect what author Rob Nixon termed “slow violence”: “violence that occurs gradually and out of sight,” through systemic issues that inflict long-term damage on individuals and communities.
+This is evident in the U.S. healthcare system, where rising costs, inadequate coverage and bureaucratic barriers all contribute to an ongoing crisis that denies access to care for some or complicates the healthcare process for others.

 The roots of radical action